currinjs/CurrinJS/aio/content/guide/docs-style-guide.md

 ## Code snippets

-Guides are rich in examples of working Angular code.
+Guides are rich in examples of working Currin code.
 Example code can be commands entered in a terminal window, a fragment of TypeScript or HTML, or an entire code file.

 Whatever the source, the doc viewer renders them as "code snippets", either individually with the [_code-example_](#code-example "code-example") component or as a tabbed collection with the [_code-tabs_](#code-tabs "code-tabs") component.